plexiti/the-job-announcement/README.md

 # Credits

-This are the people, projects and tools that helped us build this showcase:
+This application was developed by Martin Schimak and Rafael Cordones Marcos.
+Furthermore, these are the people, projects and tools that helped us build this showcase:

 * [camunda fox showcases](https://bitbucket.org/camunda/fox-showcases/) from [camunda services GmbH](http://www.camunda.com/)
 * [JSF 2 + Twitter Bootstrap](http://rkovacevic.blogspot.co.at/2012/05/jsf-2-twitter-bootstrap.html)